Coronavirus Impact on Real Estate: What Comes Next is a Great Solution

 Even as the US finds itself in one of the most expensive housing markets in decades, corporate real estate prices are expected to take a major downturn in value over the next year and beyond, with market analysts at PwC estimating that the overall real estate market will drop 5-10%.
 As the covid-19 pandemic continues to shutter businesses and work from home or hybrid scheduling models remain in place, the cumulative effect drives the value of corporate real estate down—further slowing any economic recovery.

-However, emerging smart technology can offer businesses a lifeline for maximizing their real estate ROI.
-Workplace occupancy sensors can provide real-time data and API to help business owners and office managers better utilize their facilities, protect their workforce, and even decide if it’s time to downsize—all backed up by reliable, anonymous data sets.
+However, emerging smart technology can help businesses maximize their real estate ROI.
+By utilizing workplace analytics, corporate real estate teams are empowered to maximize the potential of their workplace.
+Workplace occupancy sensors can provide real-time data and API to help business owners and office managers better utilize their facilities, protect their workforce, and even decide if it’s time to downsize—all supported by reliable, anonymous data sets.

 How Covid Changed the Workplace

 The Covid-19 pandemic brought about the swiftest and most complete overhaul of the way the international business community works since the industrial revolution.
 Within the space of a few weeks, social distancing orders and mandatory closures caused millions of managers and workers alike to rethink their entire workflow and expenditures, among countless other logistical issues.
 Now, almost two years since the virus was first identified, many of those changes appear to be quickly defining “the new normal” for businesses.

 According to a recent Gallup poll, an estimated 25% of American workers continue to work either mostly or entirely from home, with other studies showing that over half of workers would like to work from home at least three days a week.
 The shift to (and relative success of) work from home or hybrid scheduling has gone from pandemic necessity to enticing work offer, for some companies.
 However, this can translate to problems for businesses with substantial overhead costs in a shared workspace.